arngo/gnome-shell-extension-toggle-workspace-span/README.md

 ## Installation

-- This extension supports GNOME Shell version 45.
+- This extension supports GNOME Shell versions 45-46.
 See other branches for older GNOME Shell versions.

 **From GNOME Extensions Website**